hkdahal/google-foobar/README.md

  The problems are interesting.
 They are heavily focused on optmization.
 I have been able to solve upto 7 problems so far using right data structures, matrix manipulation, math puzzles, and different algorithms such as Dijkstra, Backtracking, BFS, etc.

  Only posting questions to show that I have solved these problems.
-I might be able to help you out with how to approach the problems and come to the solution if anyone is interested.